Grown Diamond Corporation

-Lab Grown Diamonds With Fluorescence
+Lab Grown Diamond Fluorescence Tips

 Why do some diamonds look hazy and milky?
 What are the different colored lights that certain diamonds emit?
 Does it make the diamond a bad stone?
-And why do some diamonds shine in the dark while some don’t?
+And why do some diamonds shine in the dark while others don’t?
 You must have often thought about these things when thinking about buying a diamond.
 But never knew the right answers.
 We’ve put together all the important information and tips about diamond fluorescence here.
 These will answer most of your questions.

 What is fluorescence?

-The Gemological Institute of America describes five levels of diamond fluorescence: none, faint, medium, strong and very strong.
+The Gemological Institute of America describes five levels of diamond fluorescence: none, faint, medium, strong, and very strong.
 The strength of fluorescence does not directly correlate to either color or clarity.
 Hence, it is possible for two diamonds with completely different clarity and color grades to exhibit exactly the same strength of fluorescence.

-Lab grown diamond fluorescence is caused by submicroscopic structures within the crystal.
+Lab-grown diamond fluorescence is caused by submicroscopic structures within the crystal.
 Blue fluorescence is most commonly associated with the presence of nitrogen atoms aligned in specific arrays within the carbon lattice.
 Most diamonds that exhibit strong blue fluorescence appear a bit hazy in regular light.

 Is fluorescence good or bad?